Home

 Corwin Thomas Carter - Courtesy Carol (Wilson) Bichler

-During the Civil War, on May 2, 1864, Corwin joined the Union Army and was placed within Company I of the 154th Ohio Infantry.
-The 154th Ohio was organized on May 8, 1864, at Camp Dennison, OH, with the men agreeing to serve terms of 100 days.
-It functioned as a unit of the Ohio National Guard.
+During the Civil War, Corwin was approached by friend James S. Burnham, who was serving in the Ohio National Guard which had been ordered into active service with the Union Army and ordered to the front lines.
+Burnham offered him a $150 cash bounty if Corwin would take his place.
+So on May 2, 1864, Corwin enlisted -- under Burnham's name -- and was placed within Company I of the 154th Ohio Infantry.
+The 154th Ohio formally was organized a few days later on May 8, 1864, at Camp Dennison, OH, with the men agreeing to serve terms of 100 days.
+Corwin used the "Burnham" name at roll call for the entire time he was in the army.

 He was active with the reunions of his old wartime regiment and in August 1885 attended their gathering.
 The day consisted of a march from the county courthouse to the grounds of the orphan's home, lunch and much visiting, according to an article in the Xenia Gazette News-Current.